jakep84/ARsolarSystem/README.md

-Enjoy viewing the solar system in augmented reality.
+View the solar system in augmented reality.
 I currently have two different versions here, one marker-based scene using Vuforia, one markerless scene using wikitude, both built using Unity3D.
-Enjoy